hrkfdn/ncspot/README.md

 * `r` to toggle repeat mode
 * `z` to toggle shuffle playback
 * `q` quits ncspot
+* `m` copies a sharable URL to the song to the system clipboard

 You can also open a Vim style commandprompt using `:`, the following commands are supported: